ionic-team/ionic-plugin-keyboard/README.md

 Keyboard
 ======

-The `Keyboard` object on the `cordova.plugins` object provides functions to make interacting with the keyboard easier, and fires events to indicate that the keyboard will hide/show.
+The `cordova.plugins.Keyboard` object provides functions to make interacting with the keyboard easier, and fires events to indicate that the keyboard will hide/show.

     cordova plugin add https://github.com/driftyco/ionic-plugins-keyboard.git